Cecil H. Green Library

 The Brick Row Book Shop offers appraisal services of books, manuscripts and archives for numerous purposes: donation to educational institutions, replacement value for insurance coverage, division of property, establishment of a fair market value for sale, etc. There is a link on their site for Appraisals.

 There is also a public site: AbeBooks.com, which is an online marketplace for old books.
 Or you can show your book to a book dealer.
 Any major yellow pages will list Books, Used & Rare.

 A couple of good, general sites for analyzing the value of books are: Bookride is an amusing site with lots of advice and links and lastly there is ViaLibri with a search engine for checking about 20,000 book dealers worldwide.

 If you've paged an item that's normally housed at SAL or SAL3, it will be held for you at the Circulation Desk.
 Otherwise we do not hold DVDs or books that are currently in the stacks here at Green Library.

 We don't have a fax machine for patrons.
 To send a fax, you'll need to go to the campus FedEx office: FedEx Office Location: Suite A200-A, 2nd Floor of Tressider Memorial Union between these Hours: Monday–Friday, 8:00 am to 7:00 pm.
 Their telephone number is (650) 723-3132 .

 Green Library does not provide exam-proctoring services.
-Santa Clara County has a list of libraries in the area that offer proctoring services for members of the public.
+The City of Palo Alto has a list of places in the area that offer proctoring services for members of the public.